 Fortunately, we have some idea from extant writings, the most important of which is the work of Valdés titled One Hundred and Ten Considerations, a volume that functioned as a basis of discussion and tool for discipleship among the group’s members.
 In their gatherings, they studied books of the Bible (starting with Romans followed by 1 Corinthians).
 The discussed theology, and especially wrestled through the doctrine of justification by faith alone.
 They read pseudonymous works from Northern Reformers, such as Luther, Bucer, and Zwingli.
 They prayed, debated, and conducted evangelistic outreach.
 Vermigli, for instance, shared the gospel with Galeazzo Caracciolo, a convert who became a Reformer and went on to found the Italian Church in Calvin’s Geneva.
 By most standards, this was a thriving small group.

 Perhaps the most poignant summary of Valdés Neapolitan fellowship was expressed decades later by one of its members, Pietro Carnesecchi, before he was publically beheaded and burned for heresy by the Inquisition (1567).
 Describing the quality of friendship, theological interaction, and enthusiasm for biblical renewal, Carnesecchi described the Valdésian gatherings as a “regno di Dio,” “kingdom of God.”

-Here is the theological pearl—when Christ’s rule is treasured as preeminent, now as then, small groups will generate spiritual fruit which transforms today and endures through every tomorrow.
+Here is the theological pearl—when God’s people prioritize gathering to study Scripture and theology, now as then, small groups will enjoy spiritual renewal that enriches our present and endures through every tomorrow.